ronmoore3/eecs738projects-Machine-Learning/Probably_Interesting_Data/README.md

 * cell volume

 ### *EM Algorithm Implementation*
-For this project, the Expectation Maximization (EM) algorithm was implemented in order to construct univariate Gaussian mixture models for the various features of a given dataset. \
+For this project, the Expectation Maximization (EM) algorithm was implemented in order to construct univariate Gaussian mixture models for the various features of a given dataset.

-The EM algorithm has is composed of two parts, the expectation step (E-step) and the maximization step (M-step) Given N random samples and k Gaussian components,
+The EM algorithm is composed of two parts, the expectation step (E-step) and the maximization step (M-step) Given N random samples and k Gaussian components,

 #### E-Step